microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/CodingGuidelines.md

 ### Initialize Enums

-To ensure all enum are initialized correctly starting at 0, .NET gives you a tidy shortcut to automatically initialize the enum by just adding the first (starter) value. (e.g Value 1 = 0 Remaining values are not required)
+To ensure all enums are initialized correctly starting at 0, .NET gives you a tidy shortcut to automatically initialize the enum by just adding the first (starter) value. (e.g Value 1 = 0 Remaining values are not required)

 #### Don't